-The diagram on the following page illustrates the potential infrastructure upgrades and desired community facilities, such as community centre / library, supermarket and commuter car park.
+The diagram on the following page illustrates the proposed infrastructure upgrades and desired locations for community facilities, such as community centre / library, supermarket and commuter car park.
+This has also been transferred into the proposed planning controls for the area.
 Priority 4 - Evolved Infrastructure and Facilities aligns with the following Key Moves:

-- Key Move 1: Transform Hawkesbury Road into a 'high street' - Upgrading Hawksbury Road will help deliver easy access to key facilities such as a potential future supermarket, transport interchange and civic public space - Key Move 3: Enhance transport connections within and beyond - Facilitating increased movements along Bridge Road, public transport and emerging vehicles down Hawkesbury Road and walking and cycling movements across Westmead South - Key Move 4: Expand and strengthen public open and civic spaces - Delivery of new spaces with a local park off Alexandra Avenue and a public plaza at the Oakes Centre.
+- Key Move 1: Transform Hawkesbury Road into a 'high street' - Upgrading Hawksbury Road will help deliver easy access to key facilities such as a potential future supermarket, transport interchange and civic public space - Key Move 3: Enhance transport connections within and beyond - Facilitating increased movements along Bridge Road, public transport and emergency vehicles down Hawkesbury Road and walking and cycling movements across Westmead South - Key Move 4: Expand and strengthen public open and civic spaces - Delivery of new spaces with a local park off Alexandra Avenue and a public plaza at the Oakes Centre.
 Also upgrade and expand existing public spaces, where possible, to better service the community needs